Biblia Sacra Vulgatae Editionis

 Context

-Chapter 10 of Revelation is particularly interesting for its rich symbolism and the pivotal moment it represents in the narrative.
-It introduces a mighty angel who brings a small scroll (or ‘book’), symbolising the revelation of divine truths.
-John’s act of eating the book, which is sweet in his mouth but bitter in his stomach, serves as a powerful metaphor for the dual nature of prophecy—it brings joy and hope but also carries difficult truths about judgment and suffering.
-Additionally, the mysterious “seven thunders” that John is instructed not to write down adds an element of divine mystery, emphasising that not all of God’s plans are revealed to humanity.
+Chapter 10 of Revelation is one of the most important and interesting chapters in the Book.
+This is because of its rich symbolism and the important moment it provides in the narrative.
+This chapter introduces a powerful angel with a characteristic appearance who brings a small scroll or book, which symbolizes the revelation of divine truths.
+The chapter continues with the act of John eating the book, and this book is sweet in his mouth, but bitter in his stomach.
+This could be as a metaphor for the dual nature of prophecy, which means that it brings joy and hope (the sweet part), but also carries difficult truths about judgment and suffering (the bitter part).
+The chapter also contains the mysterious “seven thunders” that John is instructed not to write.
+This section emphasizes that not all of God’s plans have been revealed to humanity.

 Printers : “Pezzana and Plantin”

-The Plantin Press, established in 1555 in Antwerp by Christophe Plantin, was one of the most esteemed publishing houses of the Renaissance era and played a seminal role in the advancement of the printing and publishing industries.
-Christophe Plantin, originally a bookbinder from France, achieved prominence through his meticulous craftsmanship and entrepreneurial spirit.
-The press gained renown for its production of high-quality works in the fields of theology, classics, and science, with a particular emphasis on Bibles.
-Its most celebrated achievement was the publication of the Polyglot Bible (1568–1572), also known as the Biblia Regia, a multilingual edition comprising texts in Latin, Greek, Hebrew, and Aramaic.
+The Plantin Press, founded in 1555 in Antwerp by Christophe Plantin, was one of the most important publishing houses of the Renaissance era.
+Christophe Plantin, originally from France, became well-known for his careful work and business skills.
+The press was known for producing high-quality books on theology, classics, and science, especially Bibles.
+Its most famous work was the Polyglot Bible (1568–1572), also called the Biblia Regia.
+It had texts in Latin, Greek, Hebrew, and Aramaic.

 Illustrations